evoknow/ore-miner-shell-scripts/README.md

 To make it easy to manage ore mining, claiming and monitoring

+## Installation
+1. Download source

+2. Rename directory created by git to ore
+   $ mv ore-miner-shell-scripts ore

+3. Change directory to ore.
+   $ cd ore

+4. Change permissions to run the scripts
+   $ chmod +x *.sh manage

+5. If you are using custom Helius RPC, follow the Custom Helius RPC section below before continuing

+6. Run manage
+   $ ./manage

+7. To check status of  what is running:
+   $ ./manage --status

+8. To kill all processes
+   $ ./manage --kill

 ## Monitoring
 Currently the monitoring tool pushes data to my personal website. https://mjkabir.com/orectrl/report